giantswarm/docs/src/content/general/architecture/openstack/index.md

 ### Bootstrapping

 The initial deployment entails the creation of that management cluster in a defined region.
-We have a built a tool that performs all steps need to create a cluster and convert into a management cluster.
+We have built a tool that performs all steps need to create a cluster and convert into a management cluster.

-The process involves several phase that we resume briefly in the following list:
+The process involves several steps that we resume briefly in the following list:

-1. Configure the credentials for the provider chose.
+1. Configure the credentials for the chosen provider.
-2. Add the installation details into the config management system (Github repo).
+2. Add the installation details into our config management system (Github repo).
-3. Create a bootstrap cluster using [kind]().
+3. Create a bootstrap cluster using [kind](https://kind.sigs.k8s.io/).
 4. Install the Cluster API (CAPI) controllers on it.
 5. Create the management CAPI resources on the bootstrapping cluster to trigger the provision of the real infrastructure on the provider.
 It creates the actual Kubernetes cluster in the customer infrastructure.
 6. Move the Cluster API controllers and resources to the real management cluster in the end provider.